rememberSoftwares/yacana/docs/README.md

 ```
 There you go!
 Give it a try.

-ℹ️ Note that we used duck typing, which is postfixing all variables declaration with their type `my_message: Message`.
+ℹ️ Note that we used duck typing to postfix all variables declaration with their type `my_message: Message`.
 Yacana's source code is entirely duck-typed so that your IDE always knows what type it's dealing with and proposes the best methods and arguments.
 We recommend that you do the same as it's the industry's best standards.

 ---

 Don't like having 100 lines of code for something simple?
 Then chain them all in one line!
 ```
+from yacana import Agent, Task

 # First, let's make a basic AI agent
 agent1 = Agent("AI assistant", "llama3:8b", system_prompt="You are a helpful AI assistant")

+# Now we create a task and assign the agent1 to the task
+task1 = Task(f"Solve the equation 2 + 2 and output the result", agent1)

 # Creating the task, solving it, extracting the result and printing it all in one line
 print(f"The AI response to our task is: {Task(f'Solve the equation 2 + 2 and output the result', agent1).solve().content}")
 ```
-🤔 However, if I were you I would do the message extraction on one line and the print on a new one.
+🤔 However, splitting the output of the LLM and the print in two lines would probably look better.
 Let's not one-line things too much 😅.

 ### Chaining Tasks